cakephp/docs/en/appendices/4-1-migration-guide.rst

   can be used to wrap new aggregate SQL functions.
 * Window function support was added for any aggregate expression. ``AggregateExpression`` wraps the window expression making it easy to extend any instance with call chaining.
+* Postgres and SQLServer now support ``HAVING`` conditions on aggregate functions with aliases.

 Error
 -----